NancyZhang26/silly_blog/posts/clubbingpackagept3.9.md

 I knew I would bring my laptop with me just in case, and in this case, ***<u>missing the 8:30 bus like a champ.***</u> I was sitting on my suitcase in a NY street corner with the drizzle occasionally slipping on my face and calling WTEN for a good 30 minutes.

-When I was walking with Froggie, I trust the New Yorker instinct so much ***<u>I was barely thinking.***</u> Now I need to reboot my brain… I got another bus at 1pm and went to a nearby coffee shop, and figured I would write everything down before they fade away.
+When I was walking with Froggie, I trust the New Yorker instinct so much that ***<u>I was barely thinking.***</u> Now I need to reboot my brain… I booked another bus at 1pm, went to a nearby coffee shop, and figured I would write everything down before they fade away.

 Walking in the light rain sobers me up a lot, although I proudly said that I think I was decent enough at the rave (or not?
 Tell me).
 Why is it always after I washed my hair.